spine-tools/MopoHeatSectorDataProcessing/output/README.md

 For most cases this is hopefully ok, but for some rows the estimated COP reaches hundreds and thousands, which is unrealistic.
 Quirks of statistics, I suppose.

-Produced by `demand_scaling.ipynb` with more details on how the capacities are mapped and estimated.
+Produced by `process_capacity_data.ipynb` with more details on how the capacities are mapped and estimated.